Canada Tipping Laws (2026): Federal & Provincial Rules for Employers

 • Workers’ rights and provincial protections

-Federal Minimum Wage & Tip Credit in Canada
+Is There a Tipped Minimum Wage or Tip Credit in Canada?

 There is no separate federal minimum wage for tipped workers in Canada.
 The federal minimum wage applies to employees working in federally regulated industries, such as banking, air transportation, and postal services.
-As of April 1, 2025, the federal minimum wage is $17.75 per hour.
+Canada’s federal minimum wage, which applies to those working in federally regulated industries, is adjusted every year in April based on the Consumer Price Index.
+The next adjustment is projected to take effect on Apr.
+1, 2026, increasing to $18.10 an hour.

 Each province and territory sets its own minimum wage.
 In most cases, tipped employees receive the same minimum wage as non-tipped employees.
 However, Quebec is an exception.
 Below outlines the current minimum wage amounts for each province and territory in Canada.